We are Nathan and Anna Glenn and we love God, agriculture, and seeing others thrive in Christ.

 As AgriCorps Fellows we lived in Kakata, Liberia and worked as agriculture teachers, Future Farmers Association (FFA) advisors, and extension agents at a government high school called Booker Washington Institute (BWI).
 It was one of the hardest and most challenging years of our lives so far, and yet also one of the most rewarding.
 We grew so much professionally as teachers, closer in our marriage, and deeper spiritually in our relationships with God as we were forced to rely on Him more than we ever have before in the past.
 We also got to see students step into leadership roles and shine, help bolster the FFA and expand it to other schools, and make relationships to last a lifetime.

-Now we are excited to come back to Liberia and work with a new organization, Hope in the Harvest Missions International, where we will be able to fully combine our love of agriculture and our faith in these new roles with the agriculture department at Liberian International Christian College.
+At the end of our one year commitment with AgriCorps (2017), we decided to stay in Liberia and switch over to work with a new organization, Hope in the Harvest Missions International, as this organization allowed us better combine our love of agriculture and passion for sharing our faith.
 To learn more about this organization and how we found out about them and made the decision to join this mission visit here: https://glennsgoglobal.wordpress.com/2017/04/23/hope-in-the-harvest/.

-Thank you for following along on this next adventure and thank you as always for your prayers and support.
+Thank you for following along and thank you as always for your prayers and support.
 We couldn’t do this without them or you!